mcnoffsinger/mcnoffsinger.github.io/NIKE_Store_ERD.md

 ```
 ## Documentation
 A customer is added to the database when either an account is created, or an order is placed.
+This is why some customers have zero orders.

 ### Relationships: